Most Bay Area homeowners will save more than $500 a year by switching from

 collecting information from local service companies.
 But our experiences

-in dealing with insurance agents are particularly
+in dealing with insurance company sales staff and agents are particularly

-disturbing because the

-up-selling and downright dishonesty we encountered were so commonplace,
+disturbing because upselling and downright dishonesty are so commonplace,

-and because the problem has persisted over the many years we have done
+and because the problem has persisted over many years.

-To make sure youre being given accurate information and prices, our advice
+To make sure you receive accurate information and prices, shop several

-that any agent you deal with bases your premiums on those specifications.
+the agent bases your premiums on those specifications.
+Examine price quotes

-Probably the most important element of the service quality offered by an
+One of the most important elements of insurance company service quality

-insurance company is its claims-handling practices.
-Are claims paid promptly
+is its claims-handling practices.
+Are claims paid promptly, and are the

 One way to spot serious problems is to look at records of complaints filed

-were available) for the insurance groups that wrote the most policies in California during
+for the insurance groups that wrote the most policies in California during

 that time period.
-For each company, the table also reports
+For each company, the table also reports complaint rates,

-the companies numbers of complaints per $100,000 in exposures, with
+rates indicate the number of complaints per $100,000 in exposures, which

-this volume of exposures intended to reflect the number of homeowners policies
+is an estimate of the number of homeowners policies written.

-has one of the lowest complaint rates.
-In short, you can save money and
+profiles, and also have low complaint rates.
+In short, you can save money

 Feedback from Policyholders and Contractors